edwins705/PokePedometer/README.md

 ```
 make
 ```
-4) To run Qt aapplication on beaglebone, copy pokemoneter executable to beaglebone
+4) To run Qt aapplication on beaglebone, copy pokemoneter executable to beaglebone (also requires images folder in beaglebone)

-## Configure Driver Program for Beaglebone
+## Configure Accelerometer Driver Program for Beaglebone
 1) Transfer pokemoneter project folder into eng-grid
 2) Locate i2c_controle_b.c and Makefile which is located in step_module folder
 3) Run `` make ``to generate i2c executable